 Narrow vs. Wide Mouth

-When drinking straight from the bottle's mouth, we found that narrow mouth bottles tend to be easier to drink from.
+In general, narrow-mouth bottles tend to be easier to drink from.
 They are less likely to splash down your chest, and you can usually continue moving while drinking, too.
-With the exception of the Platy PlusBottle or the Soma Bottle, the narrower mouths still allowed room for ice cubes and did not make filling the bottle much of a hassle.
+With some exceptions, the narrower mouths still allowed room for ice cubes and did not make filling the bottle much of a hassle.

-Wide mouth bottles are easier to clean and fill, which we found to be crucial.
-The biggest advantage of wide mouth bottles is their compatibility with many water filters.
-Most wide mouth bottles produced today are also water filter compatible.
+Wide mouth bottles are easier to clean and fill, which we find to be crucial.
+The biggest advantage of wide-mouth bottles is their compatibility with many water filters.
+Most wide-mouth bottles produced today are also water filter compatible.
 This makes them more versatile and a good choice for gathering water from streams in the backcountry.

-If so, an insulated bottle is for you.
-The insulated bottles in our review kept hot liquids hot for 6-7 hours, and cold liquids cold for over 24 hours (the Klean Kanteen Insulated 20 kept its ice water cold for 50+ hours!).
+If you want to switch from hot to cold beverages, or even just hot beverages, an insulated bottle is for you.
+The insulated bottles in our review kept hot liquids hot for 6-7 hours, and cold liquids cold for over 24 hours.
 They are what you need for transporting hot drinks to the office and in the outdoors in cold weather.
-Additionally they won't sweat when filled with cold drinks, making them great for cold juice, smoothies, and ice water anywhere you go.
-We loved the Hydro Flask Insulated 32 so much that we gave it our Top Pick for Hot and Cold Liquids!
-However, keep in mind that insulated bottles are often more expensive, so if you don't need to maintain the temperature of your beverages for long amounts of time, you can save a good deal of money, weight, and space by sticking with non-insulated.
+Additionally, they shouldn't sweat when filled with cold drinks, making them great for cold juice, smoothies, and ice water anywhere you go.
+Keep in mind that insulated bottles are often more expensive, heavier, and bulkier, so factor that in when considering your next purchase.

-If you can only afford one water bottle and have a variety of needs for it, then the well-rounded Klean Kanteen Classic is probably your best choice.
-However, we find that most bottle options are inexpensive enough to allow you the freedom of purchasing a few bottles, each with a specific purpose in mind.
+We find that most bottle options are inexpensive enough to allow you the freedom of purchasing a few bottles, each with a specific purpose in mind.
 For example, you might want to purchase a glass or metal bottle for everyday use, yet have a plastic bottle reserved for specific outdoor rec activities.
-Or maybe you want an insulated bottle for your daily hot beverage, and a non-insulated bottle for your athletic pursuits.
-It's up to you, but we feel that the modest prices of most bottles makes this a real possibility, especially if you add our Best Buy winner, the Nalgene to your "quiver."
+Or maybe you want an insulated bottle for your daily hot beverage and a non-insulated bottle for your athletic pursuits.

 Types of Bottle Materials